-If you have been injured in an accident, then you may be wondering if your injuries and your situation warrant legal action to pursue monetary compensation.
-A personal injury insurance claim (or lawsuit) is a complicated process.
-The experienced and knowledgeable injury lawyers at Hess Law Office, PLLC can help you understand your situation better before pursuing a lawsuit and help you through the process from start to finish.
+If you have been injured in an accident, you may be wondering if your injuries and situation warrant legal action to pursue monetary compensation.
+Filing a personal injury insurance claim, or lawsuit, is a complicated process.
+The experienced and knowledgeable injury lawyers at Hess Law Office, PLLC, in Walla Walla can help you understand your situation better before pursuing a lawsuit and help you through the process from start to finish.

 At Hess Law Office, PLLC, we can meet with you and fully explain the legal process and laws pertaining to your case.
 We also offer the following information so that you may obtain some basic answers to common questions regarding personal injury law.

 It is impossible to say how much a particular case is worth, and it is impossible to confidently predict the outcome.
 Your potential compensation settlement or award will depend on many factors including: the severity of your injuries, the extent of your economic losses, and the extent of damage that was done to any property.
 Often, the chance for success in a personal injury case is significantly increased if the victim is represented by an attorney.

 No. Even if the other individual who was involved in your case is convicted of a crime, you will still need to file a separate lawsuit (or insurance claim) to pursue money damages.
 While a conviction for driving under the influence (DUI), for example, is a very strong element for your case, you will still need to pursue a personal injury lawsuit (or insurance claim) as if there was no criminal activity involved.

 A statute of limitations is essentially a time limit in which to bring a lawsuit, and once this time limit has expired, your rights to sue are gone.
 In the state of Washington, the time limit to bring a personal injury lawsuit resulting from negligence is typically three years; however, the statute of limitations may vary depending on the type of claim.
 Therefore, if you have been injured we recommend that you contact a personal injury attorney right away!